Ceefax: Content

 Initially, the in-vision broadcasts featured a variety of different topics – news, sport, weather and BBC TV listings were always included.
 Other topics would be included from time to time, such as financial news, travel news, a recipe and information about the BBC.
-In late 1989 the Ceefax service was relaunched as a news-focused service and the in-vision sequence became a news-only service plus a weather forecast.
-A headline page for business, sport and travel reappeared in 1992.
+In late 1989 the Ceefax service was relaunched as a news-focused service and the in-vision sequence became a news-only service.
+A headline page for business and sport reappeared in 1992, as did weather and travel information.

 In-vision history

 In-vision Ceefax was first shown in March 1980, originally in 30-minute slots.
 Transmissions were originally billed on-air as Ceefax in Vision but daytime transmissions were not listed in the Radio Times until 7 January 1984, under the title of Pages from Ceefax.

 On 28 February 1983, BBC1 started to air a selection of Ceefax pages every weekday morning at 6.00am called Ceefax AM which would lead into the start of Breakfast Time.
 It is first mentioned in the Radio Times on 21 March.

 From May 1983, BBC1 began to transmit Ceefax pages during their daytime downtime periods.
 This continued until Friday 24 October 1986, three days before BBC1 launched a full daytime schedule, with all subsequent Ceefax transmission on BBC1 being only the weekday 6.00am Ceefax AM broadcast.
+Also, Ceefax pages were used for the first two years of Daytime on Two (September 1983 to June 1985) to provide listings and information about the sequence's programmes.
+It was announced on air as the "Daytime on Two Information Service" and was shown at various points between programmes, especially during any longer gaps.